 What is XML?

 The only real rules of XML are that you nest your tags within each other and that you follow any rules of a schema/DTD you’re using.
-This site will each you how the EAD Schema works.
+This site will teach you how the EAD3 Schema works.

 <tag1> <tag2> </tag1> </tag2>